|

 On the outskirts of Kyiv, Shovk Studio transforms a two-storey house into a serene refuge where technology is at the service of peace.
 The intervention – a renovation with the vocation of a “house-sanctuary” – reduces the formal gesture and refines the relationship with the coniferous garden that surrounds the plot.
 The objective is not to exhibit resources, but to organize light, matter and silence in order to favor a more leisurely life.

 Rather than adding surfaces, the work simplifies: it cleans encounters, refines sections and lets the structure set the order.
-The light wood carpentry in the interior balances the crudeness of the plaster and the patina of the charred wood on the façade.
+The light wood carpentry in the interior balances the rawness of the plaster and the patina of the charred wood on the façade.
 The result is a precise domestic architecture, where every technical decision – from the thickness of the plaster to the module of the plank – pursues the same goal: to reduce noise and make the place legible.

 He continues to explore projects where technique, landscape and calm meet to redefine everyday living with House Between Two Rivers: an incision in the terrain.